 - The nuts or seeds are now soaked and ready for use in this recipe.

-(As a side note, cashews have already been heated.
-Their shells are toxic and a heating process is used to eliminate the chemical poison and to free the nut from its lining.
-Therefore, no cashew we buy from the store is technically "raw."
-Shorter soaking times for cashews are still beneficial, whereas longer soaking times will render them slimy.
-2 hours to overnight is adequate for cashews and still helps to reduce phytic acid.)
+(Short soaking times for cashews are beneficial, whereas longer soaking times will render them slimy.
+2 hours to overnight is adequate for cashews [and still helps to reduce phytic acid].)

 - For those who eat dairy: Make a thin omelette in LOTS of butter, filled with LOTS of white cheddar cheese.
 This is delicious!
 Use sea salt to taste.
 I like to top mine with microgreens and fresh herbs.
 (Eight egg whites makes 2 omelettes or 1 large one.)